ramya-t1156/SpringBoot-React/DAY_01/day1.md

-Absolutely!
-Let's go step-by-step and explain every part of your code and the XML configuration from scratch, assuming you are totally new to **Spring Framework** and **Beans**.

----

 ### 🧠 What is Spring and What Are Beans?

 * **Spring Framework** is a popular Java framework for building enterprise applications.